-The Park season is a time of the year when a sojourn among the mountains is most healthful.
+The Park season is ideal among the mountains.
 While in the early part of the summer there is more snow on the mountains, August and September are delightful months for the tour.
-There is no time when there is the least possibility of the streams running dry or of the waterfalls disappearing; the geysers play equally well in September or in June, Fishing is best in September.
+There is no time when there is the least possibility of the streams running dry or of the waterfalls disappearing; the geysers play equally well in September or in June.
+Fishing is best in September.